KingPsychopath/GameON-Staff-Protocol/PROTOCOL.md

+##How to conduct yourself as a staff member:
+* You should be polite to all players at all times
+* Never lose your temper with a player or insult them.
+Indirectly or not.

 ##How to carry out a ban:
 * Verify that the ban is appropriate for the offence which took place, a ban is not considered appropriate if there is insufficient evidence to prove the player guilty.
 * Check the Ban System to see if the user has any previous recorded offences.
 If any, take those into account when performing the ban.